 Our business is seasonal.
-Our third quarter sales have typically been lower, compared to other fiscal quarters, principally because the fiscal quarter coincides with the summer vacation season, in the U.S., Europe and Japan.
+Historically, our third quarter bookings have typically been lower, compared to other fiscal quarters, principally because the fiscal quarter coincides with the summer vacation season in the northern hemisphere.

 Segment Information and Geographic Data

 Our business operates as one reportable segment.
 Financial information about geographic areas is presented in Notes 2 and 4 in the Notes to Financial Statements of this Annual Report on Form 10-K.